 It specifies the conditions which must be satisfied for the testing process to begin.
-The most common entry for testing is a stable build which has passed the smoke test within the minimum number of failures or the data setup is ready or the hardware is ready etc.
+The most common entry for testing is a stable build that has passed the smoke test within the minimum number of failures or the data setup is ready or the hardware is ready etc.

-Scope of the Testing will be listed in this section.
+The scope of the Testing will be listed in this section.

 The scope of the testing refers to the list of requirements from the requirement document that are feasible for testing in that particular release or iteration.

 There will also be a traceability matrix created which will map the requirements to feasibility, test cases, test case runs, test case status and defects.
 This matrix will clearly indicate the status of the testing and quality of the product.

 Out of Scope feature will be listed in this section.

 Any features or requirements which are not covered as part of the current release will be marked as out of scope.
 There can be several reasons for marking an item as out of scope.
 Data setup not available, dependency on other modules, application not ready, not feasible for testing are some of these reasons.

 As the name suggests this section would contain the list of things we think would be ready when we are starting the testing.
 Some of the items covered in this section are application is up and running, resources are available, hardware setup is up and running.
 Each project can have a different set of assumptions.

 Here we can write about how many test cycles are needed.
 Start date and end date of each cycle, the sequence of testing, etc. This section will contain an estimate of the number of test cases available and how long it will take to script and test each of these.